 Please note that I do not send out emails.
 If you have a WordPress account there is a way to subscribe within the WordPress system, but I cannot provide specifics on how it works as I don’t know.

 Lee Walls submitted this beautiful artwork.
-The glittery was created by diluting Crayola glitter glue with equal parts water and brushing on.
+The glittery background was created by diluting Crayola glitter glue with equal parts water and brushing on.
 Turned out great!